Continue reading my full reported story for Al Jazeera here, and continue scrolling for the rest…

 By summer, its 21 residents will be rehoused and this bungalow will be converted into a Spanish Civil War museum – the first of its kind.

-It’s an honour to have seen this little house while it’s still a living museum, but I’m very glad that the residents will be moved into more modern housing because, as I’ll reveal tomorrow in a series of photographs, their living conditions are unacceptable.
+It’s an honour to have seen this little house while it’s still a living museum, but I’m very glad that the residents will be moved into more modern housing because the condition of the building is unacceptable.